fumio125/fumio125.github.io/content/publication/2022_ijcv_cao/index.md

 ---
-title: 'M3R-CNN: On effective multi-modal fusion of RGB and depth cues for instance segmentation in bin-picking'
+title: 'Shape and albedo recovery by your phone using stereoscopic flash and no-flash photography'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Xu Cao
+  - Michael Waechter
-  - Takao Nishi
+  - Boxin Shi
-  - Shinya Kawasaki
+  - Ye Gao
-  - Kosuke Iewaki
+  - Bo Zheng
   - admin
-  - Damien Petit
-  - Yoichi Takano
-  - Kensuke Harada
+  - Yasuyuki Matsushita

 # Author notes (optional)
 # author_notes:
 #   - 'Equal contribution'
 #   - 'Equal contribution'

-date: '2023-09-19T00:00:00Z'
+date: '2022-04-04T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).